-To adhere to the Paris Agreement, respect Singapore’s call to action on climate change, and help keep global temperature rise below 2˚Celsius, DBS should not support coal-fired power projects which promote dirty fossil fuel technology in Asia.
+DBS is reported to be considering financing at least 3.2 GW of proposed coal power in Vietnam and Indonesia.
+To adhere to the Paris Agreement, respect Singapore’s call to action on climate change, and help keep global temperature rise below 1.5˚Celsius, DBS should not support any coal-fired power projects which promote dirty fossil fuel technology in Asia.

-The potential emissions from these projects has significant impact on the people of those countries, including cause harm to health and livelihoods and even cost people their lives.
-According to a Harvard study on premature mortality due to coal pollution, by 2030 Indonesia will have 24,400 excess deaths per year and Vietnam will have 19,220 excess deaths per year due to coal pollution.
+The potential emissions from these projects would have significant harmful impact on the people of those countries, greatly affecting their health and livelihoods.
+According to a Harvard study on premature mortality due to coal pollution, by 2030 Indonesia will have 24,400 excess deaths per year and Vietnam an 19,220 excess deaths per year due to coal pollution.